decaf-dev/obsidian-view-count/README.md

 There are 2 different definitions for a view count.
 Please see **View count type** setting section below.

-If you would like to view the view count on mobile, you will need to enable the **Save view count to frontmatter** setting.
+If you would like to view the view count on mobile, you will need to enable the **Sync view count to frontmatter** setting.

-### Most viewed notes
+### View Count Pane

+By default, the plugin will add a pane in the sidebar called **View Count**.
+You may access this pane by opening the sidebar and clicking on the eye icon.

-To see a list of the 50 most viewed notes in descending order, open the sidebar and click on the eye icon
+There are 2 different lists within this pane.
+Click on the eye icon to see a list of the 50 most viewed notes sorted in descending order.
+Click on the trending icon to see a list of the 50 notes with the highest trending weight sorted in descending order.

 ![](/readme/list.png)